cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

   module Construction and Materials for acoustics or statics, etc).
 It consists of 5 modules:
 - Building Physics module,
+- Temporal Data module,
+- Construction and Material module,
 - Occupancy module,
-- Construction and Material module,
 - Energy Use and System module,
-- Timeseries and Schedules module.

 The Building Physics module is the core of the Energy ADE.
 It extends the existing CityGML objects (Abstract Building, BoundarySurface and Opening) and relate them to new thermal entities (ThermalZone, ThermalBoundary, resp.
   ThermalComponent).
-Its central object is the ThermalZone, which is the volume unit for heat/cool energy demand calculation.
+Its central object is the ThermalZone, which is the reference volume for heat/cool energy demand calculation.

 The Occupancy module is related to the CityGML model (AbstractBuilding) and Building Physics Module (ThermalZone) through its central object : UsageZone.